kubecost/docs/long-term-storage.md

 Once that annotation has been created and set, you'll need to attach it to the prometheus pod, the thanos compact pod, and the thanos store pod.
 For prometheus, set .Values.prometheus.serviceAccounts.server.create to false, and .Values.prometheus.serviceAccounts.server.name to the name of your created service account
 For thanos set `.Values.thanos.compact.serviceAccount`, and `.Values.thanos.store.serviceAccount` to the name of your created service account.

-**Note:** given that this is yaml, it requires this specific indention.

 __Azure__